-1.20 This report is the SA report for the Publication version of the Bassetlaw Local Plan (August 2021).
+1.21 This report is the SA report for the Publication version of the Bassetlaw Local Plan (August 2021), as updated by the Publication Version Addendum (January 2022).
 Table 1.1 below signposts how the requirements of the SEA Regulations have been met within this report.